On the genus two skein algebra: Introduction

 An outline of the paper is as follows.
 In \cref{sec:background}, we recall background material on skein theory and double affine Hecke algebras, and perform some initial computations.
 In \cref{sec:calculations}, we state theorems giving matrix coefficients of actions of certain loops on the skein module.
 In \cref{sec:Handdaha} we use DAHAs to describe how the skein module decomposes over certain subsurfaces, and we briefly discuss Leonard pairs.
 In \cref{ASlink} we show how our skein-theoretic calculations are related to the genus 2 DAHA defined by Arthamanov and Shakirov.
 Finally, the appendices contain diagrammatic proofs of the matrix coefficient computations.

-\textbf{Acknowledgements:} We would like to thank Paul Terwilliger for his interest and his guidance through the literature regarding Leonard pairs.
-We would also like to thank Semeon Arthamonov, Matt Durham, David Jordan, Thang Le, Gregor Masbaum, Shamil Shakirov for many helpful discussions over the past several years and Thomas Wright for careful proofreading.
+\textbf{Acknowledgements:} We would like to thank the referee for their careful reading and helpful comments and remarks.
+We would like to thank Paul Terwilliger for his interest and his guidance through the literature regarding Leonard pairs and Thang Le for proving the faithfulness result we use and for helpful conversations.
+We would also like to thank Semeon Arthamonov, Matt Durham, David Jordan, Gregor Masbaum, Shamil Shakirov for many helpful discussions over the past several years, and Thomas Wright for careful proofreading.
 Both authors were partially supported by the ERC grant 637618, the second author was partially supported by a Simons Foundation Collaboration Grant, and the first author was funded by a EPSRC studentship and the F.R.S.-FNRS.